joelseneque/statamic-stage/README.md

 4. Click **"Push to Live Production"**

 The addon will:
-1. Commit any uncommitted changes on staging
-2. Push to the staging branch
+1. On **local**: Commit any uncommitted changes and push to the staging branch
-3. Merge staging into the production branch
+2. Call the **GitHub API** to merge staging into the production branch
-4. Push to trigger the production deployment
+3. GitHub triggers auto-deploy on your production server (via Forge webhook)

 ### Artisan Commands